Powerful explosion rocks Lebanon's capital Beirut, hundreds injured | DW | 04.08.2020

 Local TV stations reported that the blast took place at an area where fireworks were sold, while Lebanon's state news agency NNA quoted security sources as saying that the warehouses may have housed explosives.

-A security official confirmed that there were warehouses in the area that stored "highly explosive materials," without elaborating on whether this referred to weapons or fireworks.
+Security Chief Abbas Ibrahim confirmed that there were warehouses in the area that stored "highly explosive materials," without elaborating on whether this referred to weapons or fireworks.
+Ibrahim said the materials had been "confiscated years ago."

 The Lebanese Red Cross said "hundreds" were injured and tweeted that over 30 teams were responding to the incident.